 Will it be something you have never attempted before?
 Will it be something you once tried & didn’t like?

-Whatever the case, I challenge you to get your whole family on board and try something new!
+Whatever the case, I challenge you to get your whole family on board and try a new seasonal food in February!!

 HOW TO JOIN: